jkereako/NavigationControllerAsMenu/README.md

 # NavigationControllerAsMenu
-This is a way to simulate a menu drawer or slide-out menu using a navigation controller.
+This is a familiar and simple way to implement slide-out menu using a navigation controller.

 <img src="https://raw.githubusercontent.com/jkereako/NavigationControllerAsMenu/master/Images/menu.png" width="320" height="568" />
 <img src="https://raw.githubusercontent.com/jkereako/NavigationControllerAsMenu/master/Images/home.png" width="320" height="568" />

+# Behavior
-When the app is first loaded, the designated home screen is immediately pushed on to the view stack.
-This is done with an unanimated segue.
-It appears to the user as if the home screen is the first view on the stack when, in fact, it's the second.
+When the app is first loaded, home screen is immediately pushed on to the navigation stack without animation.
+It appears to the user that the home screen is the first view on the navigation stack when, in fact, it's the second.
+The back button then becomes a more familiar menu button and the first view of the navigation stack is the menu.

+It's a neat trick which does not require any unfamiliar or difficult to understand code.